lenstronomy.LightModel.Profiles package

 Bases: object

-Class for an universal surface brightness within an ellipsoid.
+Class for a universal surface brightness within an ellipsoid.

 __init__()[source]